 Trace an incremental, speculative history for it.
-In 6 steps, extending 300 years back (so, from 1714 or so), trace the evolution of the technologies or innovations that made the proposed project possible.
-Make charts, timelines, reenactments, whatever.
+In six clear steps, extending 300 years back (so, from 1716 or so), trace the evolution of the technologies or innovations that made the proposed project possible.
+Make charts, time lines, reenactments, whatever.
+This is speculative history.
 Make it historical.
+Feel free to work and present solo, or to combine your efforts with one or two other students whose subjects or explorations overlap your own in potentially interesting ways.